sixstr/statuscake-exporter/README.md

 `make build`

-The binary will be created on `./bin` dir.
+The binary will be created on `./bin`

 ## OPTIONS